open-telemetry/opentelemetry-operator/docs/api.md

 PostStart is called immediately after a container is created.
+If the handler fails, the container is terminated and restarted according to its restart policy.

 <table>
     <thead>